-The Festival of Lights is known as Deepavali (deep - lamp, vali - array) in Sinagpore.
+The Festival of Lights is known as Deepavali (deep - lamp, vali - array) in Singapore.

 Despite being mainly observed only by the Indian community, the festival of Deepavali is a gazetted public holiday.

-Around nine percent of the population of Singapore can trace their roots to India.
+Around nine percent of the population of Singapore can trace their roots to India, making Indian the third largest ethnic group in Singapore.
 Most people came from Tamil Nadu, which is why the holiday has its Southern Indian name of Deepavali.

-For Hindus around the world, the celebration revolves around the triumph of good over evil, purity over impurity, light over darkness.
+For Hindus around the world, the celebration of Deepavali revolves around the triumph of good over evil, purity over impurity, light over darkness.
 It is one of the most important Hindu festivals.

 Deepavali marks the return of Lord Rama, who was the seventh incarnation of Vishnu, from a fourteen year exile.